a conversation with Bram De Looze | Brussels Jazz Festival 2025

 I was most inspired by the musicians behind the instrument.
 Jazz pianists like Chick Corea, Herbie Hancock, Keith Jarrett, Bill Evans, Oscar Peterson - I could name dozens more.
 When you listen to music from the jazz tradition, you realise the extent to which each has been inspired by the others.
 I've spent the last decade trying to trace these mutual influences.
 Who did this jazz musician play with?
 Who did he listen to?
 But I don't dwell on that, because then jazz loses its accessibility to a wider audience.
 It's just as important to create an open attitude and a flow.

-After a shortened three-year course at the Lemmens Institute and a year's Masters at Antwerp Conservatoire, you won a scholarship to go to the New School for Jazz and Contemporary Music in New York.
-What did you learn there, as close to the source as possible?
+After a shortened two-year course at the Lemmens Institute and a year's Masters at Antwerp Conservatoire, you were granted a scholarship to go to the New School for Jazz and Contemporary Music in New York.
+What did you learn there?

 I felt the power of the jazz scene.
 I was taught by Marc Copland, Uri Caine and Reggie Workman, who were still playing with the big names from the early days.
 I was able to immerse myself completely in the world of jazz.
 During the day, I played two sessions, and in the evening, I attended concerts where you were almost right next to the musicians.
 You hear and see their details and attitude so clearly.